Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 In controlled clinical trials, the rate of flu-like symptom complex for patients on interferon beta-1b was 57% [see Adverse Reactions (6.1)].
 The incidence decreased over time, with 10% of patients reporting flu-like symptom complex at the end of the studies.
 The median duration of flu-like symptom complex in Study 1 was 7.5 days [see Clinical Studies (14)].
 Analgesics and/or antipyretics on treatment days may help ameliorate flu-like symptoms associated with Extavia use.

 Seizures have been temporally associated with the use of beta interferons in clinical trials and postmarketing safety surveillance.
-It is not known whether these events were related to a primary seizure disorder, the effects of multiple sclerosis alone, the use of beta interferons, other potential precipitants of seizures (e.g., fever), or to some combination of these.
+It is not known whether these events were related to a primary seizure disorder, the effects of MS alone, the use of beta interferons, other potential precipitants of seizures (e.g., fever), or to some combination of these.

 Monitoring for Laboratory Abnormalities